 So, step one of how to write a good resume is using the proper formatting to immediately highlight your value.

-Here’s how to format your resume:
+Let me show you how to format your resume

 As you’re setting up your document, plan to include the following resume sections, in this order:

-When you’re done, remember to save your resume as a PDF.
+Follow my advice, and when you’re done, remember to save your resume as a PDF.
 Why?
 Well—

 PDF works best for preserving the layout of your document: you can be sure your resume will look perfect on any device.
 So, unless the job ad asks specifically for a Word Doc, PDF is the best format to submit.